vand3rlinden/vand3rlinden.github.io/content/post/mdo-quarantine-policies.md

 ## Create a custom quarantine policy, such as for request to release
 In some situations, you may want your users to be able to request that a message be released from quarantine, rather than releasing it themselves.
 To do this, you can create a custom quarantine policy by following the steps below:

-1. Go to [Quarantine Policies](https://security.microsoft.com/quarantinePolicies) in the Microsoft Security portal.
+1. Go to [Quarantine Policies](https://security.microsoft.com/quarantinePolicies) in Microsoft Defender XDR.
 2. Click on 'Add custom policy'.
 3. Specify a policy name such as _DefaultRequestAccessWithNotificationPolicy_.
 4. Under Recipient Message Access select _Limited access_.